 Vandana Juneja is a non-profit leader with a passion for advancing women in the workplace and society.
-As VP, Advisory Services for Catalyst, Vandana and her team provide high impact boutique DEI consulting and thought leadership, guiding organizations across the globe to accelerate the advancement of women and underrepresented groups through the pipeline to leadership and the boardroom.
+As Vice President & Head, Global Advisory Services for Catalyst, Vandana and her team provide high impact boutique DEI consulting and thought leadership, guiding organizations across the globe to accelerate the advancement of women and underrepresented groups through the pipeline to leadership and the boardroom.
 Advisory Services engagements include a broad range of qualitative and quantitative diagnostics, DEI strategy planning, and programmatic offerings on topics such as sponsorship, employee resource groups, and inclusive talent management.

 Vandana joined Catalyst in 2013 in its corporate engagement department and advanced through the organization, gaining experience in various roles and regions.
 In 2017, she assumed responsibility for leading Catalyst’s Asia-Pacific region, driving the amplification of Catalyst’s global impact as Vice President, Global Growth Markets.
 In 2020, she took on the role of Executive Director, Canada where she led Catalyst’s Canadian operations.